-Seems to fit.
+It seems to fit.

 Why Oracle is So Vulnerable to AWS IaaS/PaaS

-There are very common scenarios which show that using Oracle for cloud versus AWS is a bad decision.
+There are very common scenarios which show that using Oracle for cloud versus AWS is a wrong decision.
 For example, a lot of companies need to move away from Oracle databases when possible.
 Many Oracle instances can be migrated to PostgreSQL or MariaDB, etc.. as they do not use Oracle DB’s more advanced functions.

-A huge number of Oracle DBs are just not doing that much, that is doing things other open source DBs could easily do.
+A huge number of Oracle DBs are just not doing that much, that is doing things another open source DBs could easily do.
 Yet they have Oracle DBAs managing them inefficiently on premises.
 That needs to change if an alternative presents itself, which it has.
 Remember, Oracle supported this entire inefficient approach, Oracle is only now reacting to efficiencies imposed from the outside — in this case AWS.

 A company can’t migrate a chunk of their databases away from Oracle DB by using Oracle for IaaS/PaaS.
 Mark Hurd has stated that Oracle gets 3x in revenue for every customer that moves from on-premises to cloud.
 That is where Oracle’s head is at regarding the cloud.

 It’s hard to see the SAP Cloud as anything but an incompetent marketing push to cloudwash SAP to audiences that lack firsthand information about SAP Cloud.
 Prime targets include Wall Street and higher level executives within customers.
-It is extremely rare to hear anyone talk about the SAP Cloud on SAP projects and it is evident through testing SAP Cloud that it has extremely low usage.
+It is extremely rare to hear anyone talk about the SAP Cloud on SAP projects, and it is evident through testing SAP Cloud that it has extremely low usage.
 SAP will, however, keep the SAP Cloud smoke machine up, as it has a purpose for marketing and maintaining the pretense for Wall Street.

 SAP has a problem with the cloud for many reasons, but one primary reason is that the programming language that they have used for decades and forced into customers to the detriment of those customers does not work well in the cloud.
 This means that in a way, SAP is legacy, and not in the good sense (legacy systems can be reliable and low maintenance, but SAP is not low maintenance, and neither are SAP sales reps).
 SAP has another problem with the cloud in that cloud relies upon openness to work, and SAP is based upon lock-in.
 SAP cannot produce sincere comments about the cloud, because the more SAP embraces the cloud, the more SAP loses control over their customer base.
 Therefore, when SAP attempts to entice customers into using their cloud, it is from the perspective of maintaining control.
-If SAP can move customers to cloud, then can control them, and extract from them by greatly marking up services from AWS, Google Cloud and Azure.
+If SAP can move customers to the cloud, then it can control them, and extract from them by substantially marking up services from AWS, Google Cloud, and Azure.
 SAP’s pricing lays bare their plan to milk customers that touch SAP Cloud.
-However, if SAP loses customers to AWS, Google Cloud or Azure through direct usage, SAP has a serious problem.
+However, if SAP loses customers to AWS, Google Cloud, or Azure through direct usage, SAP has a serious problem.

-Oracle Cloud operates in a substantially similar way, except that Oracle is further behind in accepting the fact that like SAP they will never be a competitive IaaS provider.
+Oracle Cloud operates in a substantially similar way, except that Oracle is further behind in accepting the fact that, like SAP, they will never be a competitive IaaS provider.
 Larry Ellison has the Oracle Cloud setup for even more irrelevance than the SAP Cloud because they have not yet ceded the IaaS battlefield to the apparent winners.

 Oracle’s public statements on cloud display not only deception but also confusion as to how the cloud operates.
 It appears that Oracle is having difficulty processing what is happening around them.
 This is true even though they have plenty of smart people and have access to all the information.
-Many articles written by Oracle on cloud quickly devolve into unmitigated nonsense.
-That is their deception appears to extend to self-deception concerning cloud.
+Many articles written by Oracle on the cloud quickly devolve into unmitigated nonsense.
+That is, their deception appears to extend to self-deception concerning the cloud.

 Financial Bias Disclosure